katrimarika/weather-fi-widget/README.md

 Built with Node 10 and Typescript.

-Uses [MetOLib](https://github.com/fmidev/metolib) for requesting and parsing the weather data.
+Uses [MetOLib](https://github.com/fmidev/metolib) for requesting and parsing FMI weather data.

 **NOTE: work in progress!**